 When 2 or 3 persons (including the operator) are on board, the watercraft handles differently, and is not as easy to maneuver, so operating it requires a higher degree of skill.
 Before attempting to operate the watercraft with passengers on board, the operator must practice operating the watercraft alone enough to be able to acquire the necessary skills.

-The passengers must always wear an authority-approved PFD that is approved by the appropriate authorities and wetsuit bottom or equivalent.
+The passengers must always wear an authority-approved PFD and a wetsuit bottom or equivalent.